aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render EPUB to EXCEL" h2="Export EPUB File to EXCEL via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert EPUB files to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to convert EPUB to EXCEL.

+The process of converting EPUB to EXCEL involves two steps.
+Firstly, Aspose.PDF for .NET is used to export EPUB to XLSX.
+This component provides a wide range of features and capabilities that make it easy to convert EPUB to XLSX.
+It supports a wide range of features such as text extraction, image extraction, table extraction, and more.

+Once the EPUB file has been converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to EXCEL.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities that make it easy to convert XLSX to EXCEL.
+It supports a wide range of features such as formatting, data validation, formula calculation, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert EPUB file to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+By using Aspose.Total for .NET, developers can easily convert EPUB to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to convert EPUB to EXCEL.
+It supports a wide range of features such as text extraction, image extraction, table extraction, formatting, data validation, formula calculation, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}